CarloCapuz/JobApplicationTracker/README.md

 ## Database Schema

-The application uses a SQLite database with the following structure (includes `notes`):
+The application uses a SQLite database with the following structure:

 ```sql
 CREATE TABLE job_applications (